criz/drupal8-theming/README.md

 ##About##
-This is a presentation about Drupal 8 Theming <strong>in German</strong>.
-Originally done for #d8day on Oct 17th in Vienna.
+This is a presentation about Drupal 8 Theming ** in German**.
+Originally done for #d8day on Oct 17th in Vienna: http://www.drupal-austria.at/veranstaltungen/drupal-8-starter-day

 ##Licence##
 http://creativecommons.org/licenses/by/4.0/